explyt/spring-plugin/COMMERCE_LICENSE.md

 ### Usage Rights

-You are granted the right to employ the Plugin in congruence with the technical documentation provided on the Site or the Esprito Spring Tools page on the Plugin Marketplace, over the duration specified by Esprito Tech in any jurisdiction where JetBrains Products are legally accessible.
+You are granted the right to employ the Plugin in congruence with the technical documentation provided on the Site or the Spring Explyt Plugin page on the Plugin Marketplace, over the duration specified by Esprito Tech in any jurisdiction where JetBrains Products are legally accessible.

 ### Acceptance